crcdng/jsopinion/README.md

 * `let` and `const`
 * `===` except for `== null`
 * use `null` to initialize variables that don't have a value yet (not `undefined`), this communicates intention
-* arrow functions in callbacks
+* use arrow functions in callbacks when you access `this`
 * default function parameters, spread / rest operators
-* move from callbacks to promises then to `async/await`
+* move from callbacks to promises, then to `async/await`
 * use tail recursion when it is properly implemented
 * use object `{}` and array `[]` literals
 * did I mention functional programming?